Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• During the last 3 years, the maximum DrawDown is -17 days, which is higher, thus better than the value of -18.8 days from the benchmark.
+• During the last 3 years, the maximum drop from peak to valley is -25.8 days, which is smaller, thus worse than the value of -18.8 days from the benchmark.

 MaxDuration: